OctoPrint/OctoPrint/docs/plugins/concepts.rst

 On disabling a plugin, its hook handlers, helpers, mixin implementations and settings overlays will be de-registered again.

 Some plugin types require a reload of the frontend or a restart of OctoPrint for enabling/disabling them.
-You can recognized such plugins by their implementations implementing :class:`~octoprint.plugin.ReloadNeedingPlugin` or :class:`~octoprint.plugin.RestartNeedingPlugin` or providing handlers for one of the hooks marked correspondingly.
+You can recognize such plugins by their implementations implementing :class:`~octoprint.plugin.ReloadNeedingPlugin` or :class:`~octoprint.plugin.RestartNeedingPlugin` or providing handlers for one of the hooks marked correspondingly.

 .. image:: ../images/plugins_lifecycle.png